Tag: eastern league

 Connie Mack, Catcher, Hartford, 1885.

 The Hartford Base Ball Club of 1886 contended in the first iteration of the Eastern League.
-The club dealt Connie Mack to the Washington Nationals midseason.
-Another Hall of Fame inductee, Hugh Duffy spent his first professional year in Hartford.
-After an lackluster season, a new joint stock company assumed ownership of the club.
-Among investors of the Harford Amusement Association were the Mayor of Hartford, Morgan G. Bulkeley and famed author, Samuel Clemens (Mark Twain).
-The association hired Charles E. Daniels, a professional umpire from Colchester, Connecticut, as manager for the 1887 season.
+They ended up trading Connie Mack midseason to the Washington Nationals.
+Another Hall of Fame inductee, Hugh Duffy, spent his first professional year in Hartford.
+After an lackluster season, a new joint stock company assumed ownership of the team.
+Among investors of the Hartford Amusement Association were the Mayor of Hartford, Morgan G. Bulkeley and author, Samuel Clemens (Mark Twain).
+The association hired Charles E. Daniels, a professional umpire from Colchester, Connecticut, as manager for the following season.

-Investors like Bulkeley and Twain back base ball in Hartford, 1887.
+Investors Bulkeley and Twain backed base ball in Hartford, 1887.

 Investors like Bulkeley and Twain back the Hartford club, 1887.

-Under Charlie Daniels the Hartfords of 1887 fielded their best lineup yet.
-That year, “General” James Stafford began his career with Hartford.
+Under Charlie Daniels the 1887 Hartfords fielded their best lineup yet.
 Steve Brady, former captain of the New York Metropolitans and hometown hero of Hartford, batted .350.
-Ed Beecher led the league in doubles and Henry Gruber was one of the league’s top pitching aces.
-At season’s end, the Hartfords placed third in the standings.
-The Eastern League disbanded and Hartford was forced to forgo organized baseball throughout the year of 1888.
+Ed Beecher led the league in doubles and Henry Gruber was one of the league’s top aces.
+“General” James Stafford began his career with Hartford that year.
+At season’s end, they placed third.
+The Eastern League disbanded and Hartford was forced to forgo organized play throughout the year of 1888.

 Steve Brady, First Baseman, Hartford, 1887.